D0men1c0/ISSR_Darkweb/README.md

 |:------------------------------------------------------:|:---------------------------------------------------:|
 | Loss Train Val 68 Topics                             | Loss Train Val 7 Topics                            |

-<br>Instead, a neural network using two inputs was chosen for `Content`: a timestamp treated as LSTM and another input with embeddings obtained from BERT.
+<br>Instead, a neural network using two inputs was chosen for `Dread Content`: a timestamp treated as LSTM and another input with embeddings obtained from BERT.
 In this way it is also possible to make predictions based on time and understand the evolution of the language.

-Content:
+**Dread Content:**

 | Metric              | Value (121 Topics)|
 |---------------------|-------------------|